-There is no doubt screening will be the biggest step forward in the early detection of lung cancer.
-However, as momentous as this will be, it is by no means the complete solution.
+There is no doubt screening will be the biggest step forward in detecting lung cancer early.
+However, it is not the complete solution.

-On Wednesday 8th March, we gathered around 40 healthcare professionals across the lung cancer pathway – from GPs to radiographers, chest physicians and oncologists, as well as key members from NHS Cancer Programme team – to begin generating ideas.
+On Wednesday 8th March, we gathered around 40 healthcare professionals across the lung cancer pathway.
+This included GPs, radiographers, chest physicians, oncologists, and members of the NHS Cancer Programme team.
+We aimed to generate new ideas for early detection.

-Recognising the current hurdles many face with accessing primary care, conversations soon steered towards additional routes to diagnosis.
-Consultant Chest Physician Dr Matthew Evison, shared details of a new drop-in chest x-ray service being piloted in areas of Greater Manchester.
+Discussions quickly focused on access to primary care.
+Consultant Chest Physician Dr Matthew Evison shared details of a new drop-in chest x-ray service piloted in Greater Manchester.

-Residents in Bury, Heywood, Rochdale and Middleton aged 40 or over with selected ongoing symptoms, including a cough, shortness of breath or fatigue, for three weeks or more are now able to have a chest x-ray without needing to see a GP.
+Residents in Bury, Heywood, Rochdale, and Middleton aged 40 or over with symptoms like a cough, shortness of breath, or fatigue lasting three weeks or more can now get a chest x-ray without seeing a GP.

 “We want to make it as easy as possible for people with symptoms to get checked,” explains Dr Evison.

-“The service has been a great success so far, with lots of people reportedly dropping into the three participating hospitals – Fairfield Hospital, The Royal Oldham Hospital and Rochdale Infirmary.”
+“The service has worked well so far.
+Many people have used the three participating hospitals: Fairfield Hospital, The Royal Oldham Hospital, and Rochdale Infirmary.”

-“It’s understandable why there may be some hesitancy about referring patients for x-ray, or concerns that a referral may be rejected.
-I have never known of a radiographer to reject a request for chest x-ray for suspected lung cancer; the only reason it may be queried is because the patient had had another x-ray recently.
-I think this is an important message to get across and provide reassurance to GPs, especially as x-rays can help us pick up lots of conditions, not just lung cancer.”
+“It’s understandable why some GPs hesitate or worry a referral may be rejected.
+I have never known a radiographer to reject a chest x-ray request for suspected lung cancer.
+The only time a referral is queried is if the patient had a recent x-ray.
+We need to get this message across and reassure GPs.
+X-rays can detect many conditions, not just lung cancer.”

-We are now working with Dr Hickman and Dr Woznitza to understand and overcome the barriers for sending people for chest x-ray and improve communication between primary and secondary care.
+We are now working with Dr Hickman and Dr Woznitza to remove barriers to chest x-rays and improve communication between primary and secondary care.

 Let’s Talk Lung Cancer